sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 Parameters Files
 ----------------

 Parameters files are plain text files, that can be modified through ``pychoacoustics`` or through a text editor.
-They contain a header with information that applies to all all the experimental blocks stored in a parameters file, and sections corresponding to the parameters that are specific to each experimental block store in a parameters file.
-The header contains the following
+They contain a header with information that applies to all the experimental blocks stored in a parameters file, and sections corresponding to the parameters that are specific to each experimental block store in a parameters file.
+The header contains the following fields:
-fields:

 -  Phones

 -  Shuffle Mode

+-  Response Mode

+-  Auto Resp.
+Mode Perc.
+Corr.

 -  Sample Rate

 -  Bits

+-  Trigger On/Off

 -  Experiment Label

 -  End Command

+-  Shuffling Scheme

+-  No. Repetitions

+-  Proc.
+Res.

+-  Proc.
+Res.
+Table

+-  Plot

+-  PDF Plot

 You can refer to Section :ref:`sec-gui_left_panel` to know what each of these fields represents.

 The sections that contain the parameters for each experimental block are subdivided into fields that are separated by one or more dots.
 You